narwhalacademy/zebra-crossing/README.md

 #### Secure your phone

-- **Use a non-common/obvious unlock code for your phone with at least 9 digits.** We recommend using a long string of numbers as it's easier to tap (but using both letters and numbers is okay too).
+- **Use a non-common/obvious unlock code for your phone with at least 10 digits.** We recommend using a long string of numbers as it's easier to tap (but using both letters and numbers is okay too).
 Swipe patterns are not recommended, however, as they are too easy replicated by onlookers.
 - **Set up a pin code for your mobile phone SIM card:**
   - Instructions for:
     - [iPhone](https://support.apple.com/en-hk/HT201529)
     - [Android](https://www.maketecheasier.com/change-sim-pin-android/).
-  - If it asks you for a SIM pin code and you don't remember setting one, then the phone company/provider might have set one by default.
+  - If it asks you for a SIM pin code and you don't remember setting one, then the phone company might have set one by default.
 Go to your phone provider’s website to find out what it is.
 - **Don’t allow USB accessories to control a locked device:**
   - iOS: Turn off `Settings → Face ID & Passcode → Allow Access When Locked: USB Accessories`.
   - Android: Setting is off by default and is only available if `Developer Options` are turned on.
+- **For iOS devices, make sure `Stolen Device Protection` is turned on:**
+  - `Settings → Face ID & Passcode → Stolen Device Protection`

 #### Secure your computer